Top Legal Tips for Real Estate Buyers in India

 - You cannot legally own or sell a property with a defective title

-- Banks won’t sanction loan for disputed properties
+- Banks won’t sanction loans for disputed properties

 - You may face future legal claims from heirs or past owners